Stories of Arda Home Page

 Of claim and councils by Itarille

 Be careful what you wish for, it is said.
-As a child I used to dream that the shadow would depart, the king would return and the White Tree would bloom again.
-I had not, however, given thoughts to where I would be or what I would be doing when the king returns.
+As a child I often dreamed that the shadow would depart, the king would return and the White Tree would bloom again.
+I had not, however, given thoughts to where I would be or what I would do when the king did return.

-And so, one day I found myself the Steward of the realm, the latest of a long line of faithful rulers who took oath to rule until the king returns, holding in my hands a letter from someone who claimed to be the returning king.
+And so, one day I found myself the Steward of the realm, the latest in a long line of faithful rulers who had taken the oath to rule until the king returns, holding in my hands a letter from someone who claimed to be the returning king.

-But (why is there always a but in anything glorious and wonderful?)
-I was a free man then.
+But—why is there always a but in anything glorious and wonderful? —I was a free man then.
 I was Faramir, a Captain of Gondor, who had done his outmost to protect his city, who had endured darkness and walking deaths, who found a king of the West calling to him at the end of the perilous road.
 I followed him and found my city standing; she had withstood the siege of Mordor.
-If it is considered a weakness that I jumped for joy, so be it.
+If it was considered a weakness that I jumped for joy, so be it.

-Shortly afterwards, I found that the duty that had so long burdened my father had finally crushed him, and that duty was then mine to bear and fulfil.
-That Captain of Gondor who was overjoyed to find his king, he could go on following him and offer him his fealty.
-Even that Steward’s son who was so fond of songs and tales, he could have debated endlessly with his father (as was their wont) over the heir of Elendil’s claim and accused his father of pride and clinging to authority.
+Shortly afterwards, I found that the duty which had so long burdened my father had finally crushed him, and that duty was then mine to bear and fulfil.
+That Captain of Gondor who had been overjoyed to find his king, he could continue following him and offer him his fealty.
+Even that Steward’s son who was so fond of songs and tales, he could have debated endlessly with his father (as was their wont) over the heir of Elendil’s claim and accused his father of pride and of clinging to authority.
 But the Steward?
 Could he, was he allowed to, air his fancy, his dream?
-For the Steward, only the good of Gondor can prevail, shall prevail.
+For the Steward, only the good of Gondor could prevail, and must prevail.

 I had no question on what my reply would be.
 For my part I acknowledged Lord Aragorn as king, and I would welcome him as a king’s servant should.
 But I had other questions, as I was the Steward, though only for a short while, and it was my duty to preserve Gondor’s interest.

 I accepted that Aragorn son of Arathorn is Elendil’s heir, but beyond that what did I know of him?
-Yes, there were his healing hands, there were Eagles who pronounced his triumphant entry to the city, but will the king prove an able ruler, will he be benevolent to my city, to my people?
+Yes, there were his healing hands, there were the Eagles who pronounced his triumphant entry to the city.
+But would the king prove an able ruler?
+Would he be benevolent to my city, to my people?

-Now that the white rod was mine to hold, I began to understand my father a little better.
+Since the white rod had been mine to hold, I had begun to understand my father a little better.
 He must have started his office like I did, thinking only of the good of Gondor.
-If I let my mind continue with all the questions, would I too become like him, thinking in arrogance that only I know what is best for Gondor?
+If I let my mind continue with all the questions, would I too become like him, thinking in arrogance that I alone knew what was best for Gondor?

-I sighed and returned my sight to the letter.
+I sighed and returned my gaze to the letter.

 Such an important claim should be presented in person to the Council of Gondor.
 I would not enter the city unbidden.
 Would a meeting at Osgiliath be agreeable, or would the Lord Steward prefer to meet at the Pelennor?